 Black Mountain HMA

-Of all the HMAs the BLM adminsters, those in the Owyhee Field Office produce some of the finest wild horses.
-They are known to be of excellent size with good conformation and color.
+These horses are known to be of excellent size with good conformation and color.
 This is the result of the influence of released Thoroughbred and Quarter Horse studs to the herds periodically up to 1978.
 It is also suspected that horses bred for Cavalry Re-Mounts may have also influenced these herds.
 In addition to the typical colors of bay, brown, and black, the wild horses include many chestnuts, pintos, paints, roans, grays, duns, grullos, and a few Appaloosas.
+Population 40.

 Location: In Owyhee County, south of the Snake River between Murphy and US Highway 95 to the west